Kotlin/kotlin-spec/docs/src/md/kotlin.core/operators.md

 - The operations are expanded in order of their priority(TODO(Where and how to specify this priority?)).

-- First, the [increment operator][Postfix increment expression] is expanded, resulting in:
+- First, the [increment operator][Postfix increment expressions] is expanded, resulting in:

     ```kotlin
     C[0][0] = C[0][0].inc()